w3f/PSPs/PSPs/drafts/psp-22.md

     "",
     " # Errors",
     "",
-    " Reverts with message `InsufficientAllowance` if there are not enough tokens allowed", " by owner for `spender`.",
+    " Reverts with error `InsufficientAllowance` if there are not enough tokens allowed", " by owner for `spender`.",
     "",
-    " Reverts with message `ZeroSenderAddress` if sender's address is zero.", "",
+    " Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
-    " Reverts with message `ZeroRecipientAddress` if recipient's address is zero."
+    " Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
   ],
   "mutates": true,
   "name": [
     "PSP22",
     "decrease_allowance"
   ],
-  "payable": false,
   "returnType": {
     "displayName": [
       "Result"